VerdantFox/blog_posts/posts/0015_async_python/async_python.md

 2000014.0, 2000015.0, 2000016.0, 2000017.0, 2000018.0, 2000019.0, 2000020.0]
 ```

-And a video of the code run in real time, with color, alongside my task manager:
+And a video of the code run in real time, with color, alongside my task manager (a little slower than the above data for the recording):

-13_CPU_BOUND_SYNC
+17_CPU_BOUND_SYNC_VIDEO_MEDIA

 Notice that the operations run sequentially, and take a little over 10 seconds.
 Also notice that one of my CPU cores shoot up to 100% usage during that time and the others stay lower.